Capricorn1/ipv6-router-scripts/etc/README.md

 ## The systemd Directory

 This directory does not contain bash scripts.
 Instead it contains one configuration file that sets the `SendRelease=false` parameter for the DHCPv6 client that talks to the Verizon DHCP6 server.
-That parameter tells our DHCP client to not send the release directive when the WAN interface is restarted.
+That parameter tells our DHCP client to not send the release directive (DHCPRELEASE) when the WAN interface is shut down and restarted.
 For some time period, our router will get the same because this is set.
 It is not guaranteed to be the same forever, but since setting this parameter my router has gotten the same prefix delegation for months.

 The netplan directory section above mentioned that Netplan creates runtime files that are based on the name and contents of the YAML configuration file.
 In our example, the directories are found in the `/run/systemd/network` directory as the files `10-netplan-enp2s0.network` and `10-netplan-enp4s0.network`.